LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/ConfiguringtheSDK/attributes.md

 #### csatSurveyExpirationInMinutes
 Expiration of CSAT in minutes from the moment the conversation was ended.
-If Survey exceeded the expiration, it will not be presented to the user.
+If Survey exceeded the expiration, it does not present to the user.

 * **Type:** integer
 * **Default value:** 1440